meSuperlady/paint-mixer/terms-of-use.md

 In no event shall the Developer be liable for any direct, indirect, incidental, or consequential damages arising out of the use or inability to use the Service.

 ## 3. Subscriptions & Billing
 Free version allows you to save up to 5 colors.
-Subscription removes this limitation.
-Subsctiptions are managed via Google Play.
+Subscription removes this limitation and also removes all ads.
+Subsctiptions are managed and cancelled via Google Play.
 If your subscription expires previously saved colors over the limit of 5 free colors will not be removed but you will not be able to save additional colors until you renew your subscription.
+Refunds are made in accordance with Google Play rules.

 ## 4. Advertisements
 The Service uses third-party advertisements (AdMob) to fund maintenance and development.
 The Developer is not responsible for the content of these advertisements or the actions of third-party advertisers.